dairycultist/peanutbutter-vanilla-plus/README.md

 - "ghast nursery" structure that spawns baby ghasts
 - overworld structure (underground, like strongholds) made of blocks (called "???") that require hematite to be able to break into, so there's no way to go into them until after you reach the nether
 - add new achievements
-  - "Doom the nether" / beat the nether queen
+  - "Doom the nether" / defeat the nether queen
   - "This is my jam" / collect all the music discs

 <img height="100" src="https://static.wikia.nocookie.net/stardew-valley-minecraft-datapack/images/9/96/Music_disc_concernedapewinternocturneofice.png">